Time to read: 7 min

 Because the two pins are used for alignment, we know that they will have tight tolerances, so the two pins must align with each other even more than the other features.
 We can mark the hole for the second pin in reference to the bottom, front, and side surfaces, just as with the first hole.

-And, finally we can discuss the original topic: How tight should a slip fit be?
+And, finally, we can discuss the original topic: How tight should a slip fit be?
 That’s the easiest part of the whole design process.

 To be a true slip fit, the only requirement is that friction not keep the dowel from sliding into the hole.
 Ideally, that means that the dowel and the hole could be the same diameter.
 However, in reality, dowel pins are commonly up to 0.0002 inches oversized, which becomes an absolute minimum oversize to ensure a clearance hole (slip fit).

 Beyond that, you should allow maximum manufacturing variation.
 As in the example above, this requires looking at part alignment and specifying tolerances referencing fit and function.
 But at a bare minimum, plan on oversizing the hole 0.0015 inches to get a clearance fit.
 Check out this Dowel Pin Slip Fit Tolerance Chart for further consideration on slip fit tolerances.

 With single dowel for alignment, that is your minimum.
 For two pins, give yourself as much room as possible.
 For three pins…wait, why do you have three pins?
 Three pins will overconstrain your design, and should be avoided; use no more than two pins for alignment.

-Finally, remember that if the hole and pin are close to the same size, assembly will be easier when you allow room for the air to escape, so include either a relief hole at the bottom of blind holes or an air release flat-ground into the side of the hole.
+Finally, remember that if the hole and pin are close to the same size, the assembly will be easier when you allow room for the air to escape, so include either a relief hole at the bottom of blind holes or an air release flat-ground into the side of the hole.
 Especially when the pieces are going to be assembled and disassembled repeatedly, this makes life easier for the assembly crew.

 When bolts are just too sloppy, slip-fit dowels may be your best friend.
 Keep in mind the required tolerances and applications in manufacturing jigs, and try these out to make your next assembly self-locating.
-And once you’ve finished your tolerance analysis, try out our CNC services to create your prototype!
+And once you’ve finished your tolerance analysis, try out our CNC machining services to create your prototype!